LorneWhiteway/glimpse_project/README.md

 #### Section [cosmology]

-This section is used by Glimpse.
+This section is used by Glimpse to control the fiducial cosmological model.
+TODO: Suspect that this is not paid attention to as we are not using source redshifts?

 | Section | Key | Value |
 | --- | --- | --- |